Packaging a single crate

 - Wait until upstream upgraded

-Hold packages at old versions
+Hold packages at versions older than the newest

 :

-$ ./repackage.sh A
+$ ./repackage.sh <crate-name>

 If this package is already in the archive and you want to recreate that